• Email Outreach

 Persistence is a valuable trait in sales, but it should never come at the expense of respect.
 It’s crucial to understand and honor professional boundaries.
 If someone asks you to stop contacting them, you need to stop right away, no questions asked.
 Continuing to push will only damage your reputation and that of your company.
 It’s important to be persistent without annoying a potential client.
 Pay attention to their cues.
 If their responses are short or non-existent after several attempts, it’s a sign to back off.
 Maintaining a high level of professional etiquette ensures you always leave a positive impression, even if the timing isn’t right.

-How to Track Follow-Up Success (Without Being Intrusive)
+How to Measure Your Follow-Up Success

 Figuring out if your follow-ups are working shouldn't feel like guesswork.
 At the same time, you don’t want to come across as a digital stalker, tracking every single move your prospect makes.
 The goal is to find a healthy middle ground where you can gather useful information to guide your next steps without crossing any lines.
 Tracking your success is less about surveillance and more about being a better listener.
 It helps you understand what resonates with your audience so you can refine your approach, respect their time, and ultimately, be more helpful.